EPIImperial/EPIImperial.github.io/index.md

 #### 7. Where does teaching take place?

-Teaching takes place at St. Mary’s, Paddington, South Kensington, Charing Cross and White City Campuses, this will depend on modules taken.
+Teaching takes place at White City, Hammersmith, South Kensington and Charing Cross Campuses; location will depend on modules taken.

 Please familiarise yourself with Imperial [campuses and maps](https://www.imperial.ac.uk/visit/campuses/)